Skip To Main Content

 Holy Family students perform more than 4000 hours of community service during the school year.

 Our counseling team works with students on a 1:1 basis.
-Our school counselor-to-student ration is 140:1, compared to the Minnesota average of 1:792.
+Our school counselor-to-student ratio is 140:1, compared to the Minnesota average of 1:792.

 Holy Family Class of 2022 Graduates earned $11.93 million in college scholarships.